 If you’re new to fasting, you might consider lengthening your eating window.
 Start with 10 hours (for example, eating breakfast at 9 a.m. and dinner at 7 p.m.) and progress from there.
-Those experienced with fasting might conduct 20-hour fasts, eating within just a four-hour time frame.
+If you’re experienced with fasting, you might conduct 20-hour fasts, eating within a 4-hour time frame.

 With daily window fasting, consistency matters more than the length of your eating window.
-Veteran fasters might eat one large meal per day (23:1), while an individual just starting out may eat within 10 hours.
+Veteran fasters might eat one large meal per day (23:1), while a person just starting out may eat within a 10-hour window.
 The key is to repeat the same cycle of fasting and eating periods each day of the week.

-Try these various schedules, selecting the eating plan that works best for your lifestyle and experience with fasting.
+Try these various schedules, selecting the eating plan that works best for your lifestyle and fasting experience.
 Remember to repeat the same cycle every day.

-If you’re new to intermittent fasting and the practice intimidates you, a good gateway is to skip meals.
+If you’re new to intermittent fasting and the practice intimidates you, skipping meals is a good gateway.
 If you eat a large dinner, try skipping breakfast.
 If you’re busy midday, skip lunch and eat an early dinner.

-While conventional wisdom once told us never to skip meals and labeled breakfast as the “most important meal of the day,” new research is questioning these beliefs.
+While conventional wisdom once warned to never skip meals and labeled breakfast as the “most important meal of the day,” new research is questioning these beliefs.
 Skipping meals can boost your metabolism, not hinder it.
-It seems that skipping breakfast could be just as beneficial as skipping dinner (so take your pick)[*].
+It seems that skipping breakfast could be just as beneficial as skipping dinner, so take your pick[*].

-When you skip one meal, be extra careful to not overeat at the next.
-The goal of skipping meals is to become an intuitive eater — eating only when you are hungry, not simply because it’s “that time” to enjoy a meal.
-It’s an not an excuse to binge at your next sit-down meal, or practice other forms of disordered eating.
+When you skip one meal, be careful not to overeat at the next.
+The goal of skipping meals is to become an intuitive eater — eating only when you’re hungry, not because it’s “that time” to enjoy a meal.
+It’s not an excuse to binge at your next sit-down meal or practice other forms of disordered eating.

 Skipping Meals Schedule